JuliaGPU/juliagpu.org/other.md

 ## SX-Aurora

-The [NEC SX-Aurora](https://github.com/sx-aurora-dev/VectorEngine.jl) Tsubasa is a PCIe card which works as a Vector Computer.
-At the moment a custom Julia build using a LLVM fork is required.
+The [NEC SX-Aurora Tsubasa](https://www.nec.com/en/global/solutions/hpc/sx/index.html) is a PCIe card which works as a Vector Computer.
+It can be programmed from Julia using the [VectorEngine.jl](https://github.com/sx-aurora-dev/VectorEngine.jl) package, which at the moment requires a custom Julia build using a LLVM fork.
 Support is expected to improve due NECs involement.